 The Disability Advisor on SSI Welcome!
 You have arrived at the seventh of DisabilityAdvisor.com’s seven Social Security Disability-related topics, Supplemental Security Income—SSI—the Other Disability Benefit.
 The Disability Advisor website offers at-your-finger-tips answers to the most frequently asked questions about Social Security Disability and SSI.
 For example, in this section you can browse the twenty-eight articles for plain-language answers to the most frequently asked questions about SSI Disability.
 These articles address: What is Supplemental Security Income?
 The differences between SSI and SSDI, also known as SSD.
-Where to file an SSI application.
-Presumptive Disability.
-SSI Disability for disabled children.
-SSI Appeals....Read more
+How to apply for SSI Disability.
+How to expedite processing while your application is being...Read more

 How Can Homeowners Getting Supplemental Security Income (SSI) or Social Security Disability (SSDI) Increase Their Income?

 Whether receiving Social Security Disability (SSDI) or Supplemental Security Income (SSI), living on a fixed income can be difficult and the choices for a disabled person to increase income are limited.
 One of the few—and for some disabled homeowners— best options is a reverse mortgage.
 What is a reverse mortgage?
 If your home is paid for, some lending institutions—banks, credit unions, and mortgage companies—will purchase your home from you little by little while you continue to live in it.
 The way it works is that a bank, for example, will send you regular monthly payments while you retain full rights...Read more

 How can I be overpaid Supplemental Security Income (SSI) when my work earnings and my spouse’s work earnings never change?